 Some of the most popular merchandise that Nordstrom sells to movie-goers are movie themed T-shirts.
 These high-quality T-shirts come in bright and colorful hues with fun and witty graphics featuring characters from popular movies printed on them.
 While they don’t improve the movie-watching experience in a direct way, wearing a fun shirt is an easy way to show the others at the hall that you’re a huge fan of the movie that you’re watching.

 Reproductive health films attract diverse stakeholders from all occupations.
 The rising cost of living and government policies determine the uptake of various family planning methods.
-Hormonal or non-hormonal family planning methods, a film will give you a practical look at the effects and the principles behind the family planning methods for your own discretion.
+Hormonal or non-hormonal family planning methods, a film will give you a practical look at the effects and the principles behind HSH methods for your own discretion.
 Health experts should direct the film since people tend to practice what they see.
 The narrator must give insights on all the family planning methods for the viewer to use his own discretion on the best method.

 Hormonal family planning methods